-- Eviction Notice: Specifies a date by which the resident's occupancy is terminated and must move out of residence. (see Section 3.5 "Eviction Process") - Payment Plan Cancellation: If a student is on a monthly payment plan, the plan is cancelled and the resident must pay their full term balance by the deadline specified by Campus Living. - > Non-Renewal: The resident is not allowed to continue living in residence after the end of the current term. - Collections: Overdue charges still outstanding at the end of a term may be sent to a collections agency, affecting the credit rating and student status of the resident.
+- Eviction Notice: Specifies a date by which the resident's occupancy is terminated and must move out of residence. (see Section 3.5 "Eviction Process") - Payment Plan Cancellation: If a student is on a monthly payment plan, and receives three or more late fees, the plan is cancelled and the resident must pay their full term balance by the deadline specified by Campus Living. - Non-Renewal: The resident is not allowed to continue living in residence after the end of the current term. - Collections: Overdue charges still outstanding at the end of a term may be sent to a collections agency, affecting the credit rating and student status of the resident.

-1.6 Terminating Residence Occupancy
+1.7 Terminating Residence Occupancy